 Create a WCF client instance and configure the WCF client.
 Configuring the WCF client involves specifying the binding and endpoint address (connection URI) that the client will use.
 You can do this either imperatively in code or declaratively in configuration.
 The following code creates a WCF client that targets the Select operation on the Employee table in a SQL Server database.
 It also sets the credentials for the SQL Server database.
 The WCF client is initialized from configuration.

 TableOp_dbo_EmployeeClient client = new TableOp_dbo_EmployeeClient("SqlAdapterBinding_TableOp_dbo_Employee"); //picking the binding and address from the app.config client.ClientCredentials.UserName.UserName = "myuser"; client.ClientCredentials.UserName.Password = "mypassword";

-Note You can either specify the client binding and endpoint address in the code or declare it in the app.config configuration file.
+You can either specify the client binding and endpoint address in the code or declare it in the app.config configuration file.
 The preceding code snippet uses the latter.
-For more information on how to use either approaches, see Specifying a Client Binding for the SQL Adapter.
+For more information on how to use either approaches, see Configure a Client Binding for the SQL Adapter.